privacyidea/privacyidea/doc/configuration/useridresolvers.rst

 .. index:: HTTP resolver

-HTTP resolver is useful when you need to retrieve user information from an external HTTP API.
+As a summary, This resolver aims to solve user resolution from a custom HTTP API implementation.
+For example, you could have a custom API at `http://domain.com/my/path` and you want to retrieve information from there.
+Below, we describe how this resolver should be configured.

-HTTP contains a few fields to be completed, as shown in the following image:
+The HTTP Resolver contains a few fields to be completed, as shown in the following image:

 .. figure:: images/http_resolver_1.png
    :width: 500